+Summary,

+Majority views agree MeasConfigAppLayerId can be used to identify both of associated legacy QoE report and RVQoE report, but it is irrespective whether RVQoE should be reported independently or together with legacy QoE.

+Proposal 5: MeasConfigAppLayerId can be used to identify both of associated legacy QoE report and RVQoE report, and it is irrespective whether RVQoE should be reported independently or together with legacy QoE.

-When UE RRC layer receives multiple RVQoE reports simultaneously, it should be possible for UE to report multiple RVQoE reports in the same MeasReportAppLayer message to save RRC header overhead and reporting time.
+When UE RRC layer receives multiple RVQoE reports simultaneously, it should be possible for UE to report multiple RVQoE reports in the same MeasurementReportAppLayer message to save RRC header overhead and reporting time.

-Q11: Whether companies agree multiple RVQoE reports can be included in one MeasReportAppLayer message?
+Q11: Whether companies agree multiple RVQoE reports can be included in one MeasurementReportAppLayer message?